What Are Whales Doing With United Airlines Holdings - Benzinga

-A whale with a lot of money to spend has taken a noticeably bearish stance on United Airlines Holdings.
+A whale with a lot of money to spend has taken a noticeably bullish stance on United Airlines Holdings.

 What's The Price Target?